ndufitimana/Bookmark_REST_API/README.md

 This API, written in Flask, allows users to perform several actions related to bookmarking links.
 The following endpoints are available:

-This API, written in Flask, allows users to perform several actions related to bookmarking links.
-The following endpoints are available:

 ## Summary